alexeyinkin/flutter-app-state/README.md

   the page class to create.
 - **`formatKey`** is a method to create a runtime key to [avoid page duplication in the stack](#page-keys).
-It is just for convenience because we now need to create it in two different places: here and in `BookDetailsPath`.
+It is just for convenience because we now need to create these keys in two different places: here and in `BookDetailsPath`.
 - **`super.path`** is described next.

 ### Updating the Address Bar